SiripuramKrishnakumar/Python/README.md

-# PythonClub
-Repository to practice python and Django

-Basic python

-To get some knowledge on python for beginners
+# Python #Python Language # Python topic examples

+python language topics with simple examples . you will get some basic knowledge about python by going through the .py files in a project with topic  names.